 I had a great mentor in my company, and I reached for opportunity when it was in front of me.
 Always move forward.

-The SBA has educational resources to improve your business know-how.
+The SBA has educational resources to improve your business knowledge.
 To learn more about government contracting and SBA certification programs, call your local SBA district office or procurement center representative.
 Compete smart.

-See if your company can use the SBA Subcontracting Network database, https://eweb1.sba.gov/subnet/client/dsp_Landing.cfm.
+See if your company can use the SBA Subcontracting Network database, https://eweb1.sba.gov/ subnet/client/dsp_Landing.cfm.
 SubNet connects businesses with subcontractors & small businesses with contract opportunities.
 Know your industry.

 I see everything; I have my hands in everything.
 I don't want to expand to where I can't do that anymore.
 Build a team.

 Everybody feels like this is our work family.
-My employees are as big a part of my company as I am, so I make sure they know that.

-major government contractors.
+My employees are as big a part of my company as I am, so I make sure they know that. with her existing clients, which include major government contractors.
 She's grateful prime contractors have incentive to subcontract with small business, and that helps businesses like Admiral.
 Rahn has plans to grow, but not in the typical ways.
 She's investing in replacing equipment, enhancing efficiency and productivity while leading Admiral into new arenas like 3D printing.
 Because of the stability provided by being a government subcontractor, she's able to do all of this.
+How to do business with the government